luciousmc/frontend_practice/guides/getting-started.md

 ### Install JavaScript Dependencies.

-These lessons use Node.js to check your code before you turn it in.
+Some exercises use Node.js to check your code before you turn them in.
 Run the following command in the root of your local `senior-front-end-lessons` repository:

 ```bash
 npm install